A Grand Guide to Disney Princess Experiences at Disney World

 Celebrate Disney Royalty During World Princess Week

 2022 marked the return of World Princess Week at the Disney Parks, and it’s back again for 2023.
 This year’s regal event runs from August 20 to 26, 2023, with limited-time offerings at Walt Disney World, Disneyland, Disneyland Paris and even in your own home.
-Plus, for the first time in forever, another warrior princess joined Mulan and Merida in the royal ranks of Disney Princesses: Raya from Raya and the Last Dragon.
+Last year, for the first time in forever, another warrior princess joined Mulan and Merida in the royal ranks of Disney Princesses: Raya from Raya and the Last Dragon.
 And we can’t wait to see what 2023’s royal celebration has in store.
 Here are all the celebratory activities you can probably expect for World Princess Week 2023.
 Stay tuned as more information becomes available